GlennHua/ClassicTee/client-app/README.md

 ### Installation and how to run the app

 1. Clone the project to local

+2. Open the folder called 'ClassicTee' in/with your IDE (Visual Studio Code, et cetera)

-2. Open a new terminal, go to the client-app using the command below
+3. Open a new terminal, go to the client-app using the command below

 cd client-app

-3. Install dependency for the client side
+4. Install dependency for the client side

 npm i

-4. Run the client side using the command below
+5. Run the client side using the command below

 npm start